manos-fr/fullstack-app/README.md

 ```

 ```
-docker-compose up -d --build (to run)
+docker-compose up -d --build (to build & run) docker-compose up (to run)
 ```

-in browser: localhost:4201
+in browser: http://localhost:4000/bo (served with nginx)

 ```
 docker-compose down (to kill and stop docker images)